centreon/centreon-documentation/versioned_docs/version-20.04/getting-started/create-graphical-view.md

 ![image](../assets/graph-views/tuto_ex_2.png)

-*Example: thanks to this real time views ITOM teams and managers can instantaneously visualise the avalilability of critical business applications and services.
+*Example: thanks to this real time views ITOM teams and managers can instantaneously visualise the availability of critical business applications and services.
 This guarantees better reaction time in case of outage and optimises MTRS (Mean Time to Restore Service).*